santtuniskanen/santtuniskanen/README.md

 Hello there!
 I'm a Junior Software Developer.
 I like Backend Development, DevOps and Linux.

-I'm also into mechanical keyboards, Star Wars and video games.
+I'm also into World of Warcraft, Star Wars, Mechanical Keyboards and video games.